 Speech is a message, performance, or perception, created by a person.
 Money is property, not speech.

-Section 3 [The rights of the people, strengthened and protected]
+Section 3 [The sovereignty and inalienable rights of the people, strengthened and protected]

-The inherent, inalienable rights of the people: including, but not limited to, the right to freely speak, publish and broadcast; to freedom of religious expression including freedom from imposed religion; to peaceably assemble; to petition for redress of grievances; to be secure from persistent surveillance without warrant issued for probable cause, and describing the person or place to be monitored during times other than war that has been declared by the Congress under Article I section 8 of the Constitution; and to keep and bear arms other than weapons of mass destruction; shall not be violated by any party, and shall be upheld by the United States and by the several states.
+The inherent, inalienable rights of the people: including, but not limited to, the right to freely speak, publish and broadcast; to freedom of religious expression including freedom from imposed religion; to peaceably assemble; to petition for redress of grievances; to be secure from persistent surveillance without warrant issued for probable cause, and describing the person or place to be monitored during times other than war that has been declared by the Congress under Article I section 8 of the Constitution; and to keep and bear arms that are similar in character to those which could legally be used against them by their own government; shall not be infringed or violated by any party, and shall be upheld by the United States and by the several states.

 See Part 1 of this 2 part argument.